j4321/FeedAgregator/README.rst

 Several gui toolkits are available to display the system tray icon, so if the icon does not behave properly, try to change toolkit, they are not all fully compatible with every desktop environment.

-If there is a problem with the font of the number of unread mails, try to change the font from the settings.

 If you encounter bugs or if you have suggestions, please open an issue on `GitHub <https://github.com/j4321/FeedAgregator/issues>`__ or write me an email